Killer Movie: Plot

 After Erin and Blanca have an argument, Blanca attempts to leave the town but realizes there is no signal for mobile phones in the town.
-The crew go to the bar after filming a hockey match, but Luke remains behind to work out.
+The crew goes to the bar after filming a hockey match, but Luke remains behind to work out.
 He is attacked by the killer, who chops off his hand with a meat cleaver before finally hacking him to death.
 Daphne decides to leave the bar, but while on her way home she discovers Greg's car.
 She stops and investigates, only to find Greg being horribly decapitated.
 The killer then turns up and kidnaps her.

-The next day, the remaining crew discover of their missing co-workers, causing arguments between the survivors.
+The next day, the remaining crew discovers their missing co-workers, causing arguments between the survivors.
 Lee goes down to the boiler room where she finds the killer is filming the murders using the aid of a lipstick camera.
 Before she can warn the others though, the killer hangs her with a chain.
-After more filming, Jake, Blanca and Keir go back to a cabin to find the others.
+After more filming, Jake, Blanca, and Keir go back to a cabin to find the others.
 However, they find footage of Daphne being captured.
 They go back to the school and drop Blanca off so she can contact help on a CB radio, while Jake and Keir go to where Daphne was captured.
-Meanwhile, Phoebe is in a local shop when she is attacked by the killer.
-She hides until Coach Carhart arrives and the pair flee to the coaches car.
-As they are about to leave, the killer slices open the coaches throat while hiding in the back seat, while Phoebe flees to the school.
+Meanwhile, Phoebe is in a local shop looking for laxatives, until she is attacked by the killer.
+She hides until Coach Carhart arrives and the pair flee to the coach's car.
+As they are about to leave, the killer slits open Carhart's throat while hiding in the back seat, while Phoebe flees to the school.
 The killer catches up with her though and strangles her to death.

 Jake and Keir discover the killer's lair in the forest, but as they are about to leave Jake steps on a bear trap, so Keir leaves for help.
 Back at the school, Blanca fails to get help from the radio but finds Connor down in the boiler room, who shows Blanca a video the killer has made devoted to her.
 As the pair are leaving the school, they discover Daphne's dead body.
 Blanca soon becomes locked in a room, but Connor escapes.
 Keir arrives, but the killer quickly knocks her out, before finding Blanca.
 She escapes the room through the vents, but is confronted by the killer who is revealed to be an obsessed Mike, who murdered everyone to be close to her.
-Keir attempts to save Blanca, but Mike stabs her; Mike then attempts to kill Blanca but Jake shows up and ends up shooting Mike three times in his chest with his shotgun, presumably killing him.
+Keir attempts to save Blanca, but Mike stabs her.
+Mike then attempts to kill Blanca but Jake shows up and ends up shooting Mike three times in the chest with his shotgun, presumably killing him.

 The next morning, the police arrive and put Mike's body in a body bag.
-Jake finds out Keir survived being stabbed; He tells her that Mike was an escaped mental patient who was obsessed with Blanca from the start, Jake walks up to Mike's body bag and soon finds out that Mike was wearing a bulletproof vest, the film then ends.
+Jake finds out Keir survived being stabbed.
+He tells her that Mike was an escaped mental patient who was obsessed with Blanca from the start.
+Jake walks up to Mike's body bag and soon finds out that Mike was wearing a bulletproof vest, the film then ends.